Electrification, Hybridization & Alternative fuels

 Adapting autonomous guidance, navigation and control systems across complex use cases in agricultural machine applications

-Engineering manager autonomous systems
+Jorge Viramontes Engineering manager autonomous systems JCA Technologies Canada

 Agricultural machines operate across a wide variety of use cases as they execute their tasks.
 Even machines that are focused on specific tasks will need to change their operation mode based on conditions in their core operation and for secondary purposes such as movement between work areas.
 In operator-driven equipment, it is the operator that makes all of the small decisions needed to adapt the machine operation based on these conditions.
 However, for autonomous machines, a different approach is required.
 The complexity of adapting to the changes in operations for autonomous machines is often underestimated, and managing these effectively can cause difficulties in system development, resulting in poor performance and reliability.
 Borrowing concepts from robotics applications, new approaches can be applied to adapting between many complex use cases while maintaining modularity and enabling improved verification and validation testing, providing a solid framework on which to build scalable autonomous machines.